apple patient

 The current MacBook Pros use Mini-LED (Liquid Retina XDR).
 Switching to OLED offers better color accuracy, a thinner design, and higher energy efficiency – at the cost of a higher price.

-Samsung Display has now mastered manufacturing to such an extent that yields are consistently above 90 percent – individual process steps even reach 95 percent.
+Samsung Display has now perfected its manufacturing process to such an extent that yields are consistently above 90 percent – individual process steps even reach 95 percent.
 In the industry, this is considered the "golden yield" and marks the threshold at which economically viable mass production becomes possible.
-Initial shipments are scheduled to begin in June 2026, with approximately two million panels planned for this year – distributed across 14- and 16-inch models.
+Panel deliveries to Apple are scheduled to begin in mid-2026 – according to the latest industry report, starting in July; around two million panels are planned for this year, distributed across 14- and 16-inch variants.
+According to the same report, the panels could also be slightly larger than previously assumed – 14.3 and 16.3 inches are mentioned, presumably due to narrower bezels.
 Samsung Display is currently operating one of two Gen 8.6 lines; the second could be activated if needed, doubling capacity.
-This gives Apple a flexible scaling path should OLED demand pick up faster than anticipated.
-Remarkably, the delay in the market launch to early 2027 is therefore not due to the displays themselves – the display side is ready for production.
+This gives Apple a flexible scaling path should OLED demand pick up faster than expected.
+Remarkably, any potential later market launch would therefore not be due to the displays – the display side is ready for production.

 First touchscreen in a Mac